iidb/wing-docs/docs/p1/part1.md

 * Then, you can use `Next`, `key`, `value`, `Valid` as an ordinary iterator.
 It returns the minimum record each time and call `Next` on the corresponding iterator.

 We recommend you to use a heap to maintain the minimum record.
 You can use `std::priority_queue` or implement your own.
+The code is in `iterator_heap.hpp`.

 Note that `IteratorHeap` is a template class, if you are not familiar with it, you can read about templates in resources such as [link](https://www.runoob.com/cplusplus/cpp-templates.html).